ianaqui/CSC317/assignments/assignment-4/SUBMISSION.md

 - GitHub Repository: https://github.com/ianaqui/CSC317
 - GitHub Pages URL: https://ianaqui.github.io/CSC317/assignments/assignment-4/index.html

-## Implementation Overview
+## Implementation
-I made a calculator that looks like the iOS calculator.
-It does basic math (add, subtract, multiply, divide) and has extra features like percentages, sign changing, and decimals.
-It has a dark background with orange operation buttons just like iOS.
-Users can click buttons or use their keyboard to enter numbers and operations.
-The calculator handles errors like division by zero and shows big numbers in scientific format.
-I added the calculator to my portfolio with a description and link.
-There's a back button to return to the portfolio.
-I also created a theme switcher with four designs that saves your choice when you return later.
+I created a calculator that looks like the iOS Calculator app.
+I created it to have the same basic functions such as addition, subtraction, multiplication, division.
+I also added functions such as converting to percentages, sign toggle, support for decimals.
+I also added a feature to deal with errors, such as dividing by zero and the calculator will display "Error".
+I added a feature for keyboard input, so that the calculator will work with both keyboard and mouse button clicks.
+I created my CSS file to be themed like the iOS Calculator app.
+I chose the same colors and design.

-## Challenges and Solutions
+## Challenges
-The main challenge was tracking calculator math operations in order.
-I fixed this by using variables to keep track of numbers and operations.
-I also had to handle errors like division by zero.
+The hardest challenge when creating this assingment was tracking math operations in the correct order.
+The way I fixed this is by using variables to keep track of numbers and operations.

 ## Additional Features
-- Theme Switcher: Four different looks for the calculator
+Theme Switcher:
+Allows you to switch with the iOS Calculator style, and 3 other themes similar to my portfolio's 4 themes.
+Ai Theme 1 is themed after McLaren.
+Ai Theme 2 is themed after Redbull Racing.
+Ai Theme 3 is themed after Mercedes Petronas.

 ## Resources Used
-- iOS Calculator app for design ideas
+iOS Calculator app for design ideas